rpatters1/finalehacks/README.md

 }
 ```

-Now you should be able to launch Finale and debug the project from the project home directory.
+Now you should be able to debug `Finale Hacks` from the top-level `Finale Hacks` directory.
+VS Code automatically launches Finale and stops at your breakpoints as you reach them.

 ---